How to get to Togean Islands

 Another public transport is a ferry Tuna Tomini.
 On the ferry, you can have coffee or bear, watch TV, go up to the upper deck for a walk or even take a mattress and take a nap.

-Another option is a wooden boat Puspita Sari, which goes on Mondays, Tuesdays, Wednesdays and Saturdays at 10AM and takes 4 hours.
-It’s a big boat with the upper deck.
+Another option is a speedboat Wamburabura, which goes on Sundays, Tuesdays and Thursdays at 10AM and takes 2 hours.

 Ampana-Wakai boat schedule